sachiniyer/annoying-ctf/README.md

 # Annoying CTF

 I had a challenge with my roommate @amino to make a ctf, so I did.
+(Currently trying to find a safe way to deploy this.)

 # Installation Instructions